-Professor of Sociology & Women's and Gender Studies
+Professor of Sociology & Women's, Gender, and Sexuality Studies

 Core Graduate Faculty, American History